25mb-git/art-gallery/README.md

-# 🎨 Streamlit Art Gallery
+# 🎨 Streamlit Art and Video Gallery

 The application has been deployed on an 8GB Mac Mini.
 Access the live app here: https://mac-mini.boga-vector.ts.net/